-In the last ten years, we have seen significant changes in the way we as consumers choose to access and view our entertainment.
-Almost 25% of adults in the United States regularly use Netflix to stream TV shows and movies, and around 60% of 18-34-year-olds regularly stream shows or movies online.
-Since the inception of these streaming platforms, more and more people are opting to stream their content rather than watching traditional television.
+Over the last ten years, we’ve seen significant changes in the way consumers choose to access and view entertainment.
+Today, 78% of households in the US have a subscription to Netflix, Hulu, or Amazon Prime (source).
+Since the inception of these streaming platforms, more and more people are opting to stream their content rather than watching traditional television or cable TV.

-While we can all recognize the growing presence of online streaming giants like Netflix and Hulu, it’s worth knowing that as these platforms grow, so do their free-of-charge counterparts.
-More and more free online streaming services are popping up in the US, and some of them offer excellent content available to view for no cost.
+While we can all recognize the growing presence of online streaming giants like Netflix, Sling, Hulu, and Amazon Prime Video, it’s worth knowing that as these platforms grow, so do their free-of-charge counterparts.
+More and more free tv apps and free streaming apps are popping up, and some of them offer excellent content available to view for no cost.

 You won’t find any original content on Pluto TV, but some news and sports channels are accessible through the site, as well as various other niche channels for tech lovers and video gamers.